-In 2019 Miguel Anjos took on the new role of Professor and Chair of Operational Research in the School of Mathematics, University of Edinburgh; he is currently exploring projects and opportunities in the UK.
+Miguel Anjos is Professor and Chair of Operational Research in the School of Mathematics, University of Edinburgh.

-He is also Full Professor in the Department of Mathematics and Industrial Engineering of Polytechnique Montreal and holds the NSERC-Hydro-Québec-Schneider Electric Senior Industrial Research Chair on Optimization for Smart Grids.
 He received the B.Sc. degree in 1992 from McGill University, the M.S. in 1994 from Stanford University, and the Ph.D. degree in 2001 from the University of Waterloo.
-Prior to joining Polytechnique in 2010, he was Lecturer in Operational Research at the University of Southampton, and then Professor of Management Sciences at Waterloo, cross-appointed to Electrical and Computer Engineering.
+Prior to joining the University of Edinburgh in 2019, he was Lecturer in Operational Research at the University of Southampton, then Professor of Management Sciences at Waterloo, and finally Professor of Mathematics and Industrial Engineering at Polytechnique Montreal.

 His research interests are in the theory, algorithms and applications of mathematical optimization.
 He is particularly interested in the application of optimization to problems in power systems management and smart grid design, including electricity market models, hydropower generation, unit commitment, capacity expansion, electric transportation, and demand response.
-His research in these areas is supported by Hydro-Québec, Schneider Electric Canada, and Rio Tinto, and has been published in the IEEE Transactions on Power Systems, Mathematical Programming, IEEE Transactions on Smart Grid, and The Electricity Journal.
+His research in these areas has been published in the IEEE Transactions on Power Systems, Mathematical Programming, IEEE Transactions on Smart Grid, and The Electricity Journal.

 Professor Anjos was the Founding Director of Polytechnique’s Trottier Institute for Energy.
 The Institute was inaugurated in May 2013 and is concerned with promoting sustainable solutions to secure the future of energy in Québec, Canada, and the world.
 He served as Expert Reviewer for the Trottier Energy Futures Project.